 - Check for underinflated tyres, as these, too, increase resistance.

 - Close the vehicle’s windows when driving, as open windows cause drag.
+And use the air conditioning only when necessary.

 - Reduce the vehicle’s weight by removing unnecessary items from it and, if you mostly do urban driving, consider driving with only half a tank of fuel.